An estimation procedure for the Hawkes process: The estimator

 where $\bfZ$ is the design matrix from Definition~\ref{CLS} with respect to the bin-count sequence and, for $k= p+1, p+2, \dots, n$,

 Following formulas are useful for implementation of confidence intervals:

 for $i_1, i_2, j_1, j_2 \in\{1,\dots, d\}$ and $k_1,k_2\in\{1,\dots, p\}$.

 \end{remark} Applying Remark~\ref{cov} above together with Definitions~\ref{CLS} and~\ref{estimator}, our Hawkes estimation procedure may be implemented in a straightforward manner.
 However, we emphasize that the resulting matrix $\hat{\mathbf{H}}^{{(\Delta,s)}}$ in \eqref{estimator_calculation} does not completely specify a fitted Hawkes model; it only yields pointwise estimates on a grid, whereas the true excitement-parameter is a function on $\R_{\geq 0}$; see Section~\ref{Hawkes_Process}.
 To complete the estimation, we have to apply some kind of smoothing method over the pointwise estimated values.
-We work with cubic splines, normal kernel smoothers and local polynomial regression ({\tt ksmooth()}, {\tt smooth.spline()} and {\tt loess()} in {\tt R}).
+We work with cubic splines, normal kernel smoothers, and local polynomial regression ({\tt ksmooth()}, {\tt smooth.spline()} and {\tt loess()} in {\tt R}).
 We find that the results do not vary significantly.
 The choice of the estimation parameters bin-size $\Delta$ and support $s$ has more impact.
-Therefore, we focus on the selection of these estimation parameters; see Section~\ref{refinements}.
-The smoothing idea will be relevant in Section~\ref{choice_of_bin_size}, where we discuss variance issues.
+Therefore, we focus on the selection of these estimation parameters; see Section~\ref{refinements} The smoothing idea will be relevant in Section~\ref{choice_of_bin_size}, where we discuss variance issues.
 In many applications, one can even avoid choosing and applying a smoothing method: practitioners might want to use our estimation procedure from Definition~\ref{estimator} for identifying or rejecting certain parametric models.
 For such purposes, the pointwise estimates suffice.
-The same is true if the estimation procedure is used as a mere tool for representing large event datasets; see Section~\ref{interpretation}.
-Finally, one is often only interested in the integral of the excitement; see comments after~\eqref{stability_criterion}.
+The same is true if the estimation procedure is used as a mere tool for representing large event data sets; see Section~\ref{interpretation}.
+Finally, one is often only interested in the integral of the excitement; see the comments after~\eqref{stability_criterion}.
 In this case, it makes more sense to directly add up the estimates rather than to take the detour over some smoothing method.
-Finally, we refer to the alternative nonparametric Hawkes estimation approach from \citet{bacry11b}.
-Here, an implicit equation for the autocovariance density of a Hawkes process is solved for the excitement function by Fourier analysis.
-This approach corresponds to directly applying YW-estimation to the bin-count sequences---if somewhat in disguise.
-Our procedure highlights the underlying approximation principle.
-This explicit connection with powerful time series theory seems more fertile than the manipulations in Fourier space: it is more intuitive, simpler to implement and yields much simpler ways for inference.